 If you've already started up a farm and have a cabin available for a friend, open your options menu and scroll down to the multiplayer section.
 Clicking "start local co-op" will prompt you to press start to join the game.
 You can do this either with a gamepad or the escape key on your keyboard.
 Your extra players should now have their own section of your screen to play on.

-How to turn your singleplayer farm into a multiplayer farm
+How to host a multiplayer farm in Stardew Valley

 Stardew Valley multiplayer options